Testing for Convergence or Divergence of a Series

 Comparison Test

-Jakob Bernoulli’s Comparison Test is useful for determining the convergence/divergence of series of positive terms, which are series whose general terms are non-negative real numbers.
+Jakob Bernoulli’s Comparison Test is useful for determining the convergence/divergence of a series of positive terms, where each term is a non-negative real number.

-A series of positive terms $\sum a_n$ is an increasing sequence, so unless it diverges to infinity ($\sum a_n = \infty$), it must converge.
+Since a series of positive terms forms an increasing sequence, it must converge unless it diverges to infinity ($\sum a_n = \infty$).
 Therefore, in a series of positive terms, the expression

 Comparison Test